red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

         user said "Hi"
         bot say "Hello again"

-By running this example you will see the bot responding with "Hello again" as long as you keep greeting with "Hi":
+By running this example, you will see the bot responding with "Hello again" as long as you keep greeting with "Hi":

 .. code-block:: text